-Child development programs equip students with the skills and knowledge needed for careers in education, psychology, criminal justice, social service administration, and a wide range of other disciplines.
+Child development programs equip students with the skills and knowledge needed for careers in education, psychology, criminal justice, social service administration, and a variety of other disciplines.
 Undergraduate and graduate programs in child development often rely on a combination of classroom instruction and field-based learning experiences.

-- Communication plays a key role in child development work.
+Communication plays a key role in child development work.
 Teachers must be able to clearly convey concepts to students, and child researchers need to know how to interview children in order to collect data.
-Child development programs instruct students in best practices for communication and provide them with opportunities to interact with children in supervised environments.
+Child development programs instruct participants about best practices for communication and provide them with opportunities to interact with children in supervised environments.

 - Interpersonal Interaction